-The 158MW Taiba N’Diaye wind farm, set for construction in the Thies region, approximately 70km north-east of Dakar, is the first utility-scale wind power project in Senegal, Western Africa.
+The 158MW Taiba N’Diaye wind farm, planned for construction in the Thies region, approximately 70km north-east of Dakar, is the first utility-scale wind power project in Senegal, Western Africa.

 The onshore wind power project is being developed by Lekela, a company focused on renewable energy development in Africa.

 Lekela reached financial closure for the project in July 2018.
-Construction on the project is scheduled to start by the end of 2018 and commissioning is expected by 2020.
+Construction is scheduled to start by the end of 2018, while commissioning is expected by 2020.

 The Taiba N’Diaye wind farm is expected to generate 400GWh of clean electricity a year and offset 300,000t of annual carbon emissions.